Via Covering

 2.Non-conductive via plugging is more reliable and steady.
 Also, these fillers have a CTE that matches the nearby laminate.

-3.The non-conductive via plugging is powerful enough to supply structural support for the active pad.
+3.The non-conductive via plugging is powerful enough to supply structural support for the active pad. - Cons:

 It might not be able to deal with high currents because of low thermal conductivity.